FreedomBen/breakout71/Readme.md

 ## Done

+## 29095000

 - hardcoded the levels unlock conditions so that they wouldn't change at each update
-- hide any tooltip on page scroll
-- added a "display level code" button in editor
+- added a "display level code" button in level editor
-- passive income : paddle transparent for a much shorter time
+- passive income : paddle will be transparent for a much shorter time
-- better default value for mobile mode detection
+- better mobile mode detection
+- clear tooltip on page scroll

 ## 29092809